joaosds/joaosds.github.io/about.md

 <!--
 <p style="text-align:justify"> I'm a physics master's student at (<a href="https://www2.ifsc.usp.br/english/">IFSC</a>) at the University of São Paulo, São Carlos, Brazil, currently working on the study of spin liquids using numerical and analytical techniques such as the Variational Monte Carlo and mean field theories.
 In general, my research interests lie on understanding how complex and unique phenomena may emerge from interactions between <i>(almost)</i> fundamental blocks of nature, i.e., quasiparticles and particles; for this challenging endeavor, we use established theoretical and computational methods in physics.
 I'm also deeply interested in the development of new numerical techniques in the context of many-body physics.</p>
 -->
 <p align="justify"> I'm currently a PhD student at the <a href="https://www.itp3.uni-stuttgart.de/">ITP III</a> in the University of Stuttgart, Germany.
-In general, my research interests lie in understanding how complex and unique phenomena may emerge from interactions between <i>(almost)</i> fundamental blocks of nature, i.e., quasiparticles and/or particles.
+In interested in understanding how complex and unique phenomena may emerge from interactions between <i>(almost)</i> fundamental blocks of nature.
 I'm also deeply interested in developing new numerical techniques in the context of physical sciences. </p>

 Feel free to send me any e-mail if you want to chat about research, or anything related to this website: